Skip to main content

 At the center of this economy is the heart, a tireless engine responsible for circulating oxygen and nutrients to every cell.
 Understanding how to support this engine is the first step toward reclaiming your vitality.

 Heart failure describes a state where the heart muscle cannot pump blood effectively enough to meet the body’s needs.
-One specific form of this condition is heart failure with preserved (HFpEF).
+One specific form of this condition is heart failure with preserved ejection fraction (HFpEF).
 In HFpEF, the heart muscle becomes stiff.
 While it can still contract with adequate force, it struggles to relax properly between beats.

 This impaired relaxation means the heart’s main pumping chambers, the ventricles, do not fill with enough blood.
 Consequently, pressure builds up in the heart and lungs, leading to symptoms like shortness of breath and swelling in the legs and abdomen.
 This condition is deeply connected to the body’s overall metabolic state.